Mulberry Group: Early years

 The company was founded in 1971 by Roger Saul and his mother, Joan.
 In 1973, they opened a factory in Chilcompton, Somerset, England.
 The area was already well-known for leather fabrication, notably by Clarks shoes.

 Mulberry established itself as a British lifestyle brand that was noted for its leather poacher bags, including the binocular bag and dispatch bag.
 The range includes male and female fashions, leather accessories, and footwear.
 Mulberry Group plc is listed on the London Stock Exchange as MUL, and shareholders with 500 or more shares are entitled to a 20% discount at Mulberry's shops.

 In 2000, Saul recruited Scott Henshall as Mulberry's Creative Director.
 At that time, the company was in the red and Henshall was enlisted to transform the company.
 He produced jewel items and was responsible for the fashion and accessory collections, as well as Mulberry's rebranding and advertising, where Henshall chose Anna Friel as the face of Mulberry.
 He placed the brand on major celebrities, including Victoria Beckham, Kate Winslet, Cameron Diaz and Zara Tindall.
 Henshall departed from Mulberry in 2001 to focus on his own mainline collection.

+Stuart Vevers, 2005–2007

 In 2006, Mulberry launched an apprenticeship programme to encourage local youths to learn production skills, and to provide training and employment for the local community.
 Apprentices that graduate from the programme are offered a job at the factories in Somerset.

+Emma Hill, 2008–2013

+Emma Hill joined Mulberry in 2007.
+She is credited with creating items for the company such as the Alexa Chung handbag.
+Profits for the firm were initially strong after Hill's appointment, however the brand struggled during the credit crisis, and has issued two profit warnings in the past year.

 The company reported revenue in 2012 of £168.5 million, and an operating income of £35.4 million, with a net income of £36.0 million.

-Recent times

 Mulberry A/W 2001, Henry Bond's photo of Anna Friel with David Thewlis.
 The couple were reported to have been paid £50,000 to appear in the campaign.